Get preparation in one of the fastest growing fields.

-It is highly recommended that entering students have four years of high school mathematics including the equivalent of pre-calculus.
+It is highly recommended that entering students have 4 years of high school mathematics including the equivalent of pre-calculus.

-The purpose of this interdisciplinary concentration is to prepare Computer Science students to enter science-intensive fields of bioinformatics, computational biology, computational chemistry, and molecular modeling including genomics and proteomics.
-With the advent of the Human Genome Project, an explosion of genomics information has occurred and databases such as GenBank and EMBL have grown at a rate that now requires storage, organizing, and indexing of the information.
+This interdisciplinary concentration will prepare you to enter the science-intensive fields of bioinformatics, computational biology, computational chemistry, and molecular modeling including genomics and proteomics.
+With the advent of the Human Genome Project, an explosion of genomics information has occurred, and databases such as GenBank and EMBL have grown at a rate that now requires storage, organizing, and indexing of the information.

 Questions of gene expression have led to computational biology, the process of analyzing genomic sequences, and to the field of proteomics, the understanding of protein structure and function.
 The information obtained by computational biology and computational chemistry is used in the design of new drugs to treat a variety of diseases.
 Major drug and biotechnology companies are seeking people trained in bioinformatics.

 Software systems impact all aspects of life, from phones, to cars, to work lives, and beyond.
 Software developers analyze the software and infrastructure needs of people and organizations and then coordinate the design, implementation, and testing of the solutions.
 This concentration provides you with the skills, techniques, and knowledge needed to pursue a career in this field.